ashababnoor/bigquery-previewer/README.md

 ### Manual Analysis
 - Run the command `BigQuery Previewer: Analyze Query` from the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).
 - If the extension is paused, you'll be prompted to activate it first.
+- **Selection Analysis**: When you select a portion of your SQL file, only the selected text will be analyzed instead of the entire file.
+The status bar will show a "Selection:" prefix to indicate partial analysis.
 - Customize a keyboard shortcut for frequent use.

 ### Automatic Analysis